 Different industry versions help employees resonate with the content

-We Create Modern Content that Prevents Discrimination & Promotes an Inclusive Workplace
+We Create Modern Content that Promotes an Inclusive Workplace

-If you want to stay away from compliance fines, your New York employees and supervisors will need to be educated about discrimination, protected categories, bias in the workplace, and the impacts of discriminatory behavior to create a harassment-free workplace.
+Your Illinois employees and supervisors will learn to be more aware of discrimination, protected categories, bias in the workplace, and the impacts of discriminatory behavior as well as gain essential skills for creating a harassment-free workplace.
+If you want to avoid large compliance fines, try our training.
 Here are some of the topics covered in our course:

 - Quid Pro Quo Harassment